gillenbrown/library/README.md

 ```
 These tests will take a few minutes.
 The interface may briefly appear in several flashes, but that is temporary and part of the tests.
 The tests should all pass, but if they don't, reach out and I'll help you figure out what's going wrong.

-One particular way the tests may fail is an old version of the [sqlite3](https://docs.python.org/3/library/sqlite3.html) library (you'll see an assertion error coming from lines 9 or 10 of `database.py`).
-If you use anaconda, you can try `conda install sqlite`.
-If that doesn't resolve the issue, you may need to update your Python version, as sqlite3 is bundled with Python.
-I believe Python version 3.6 or later comes with the needed sqlite3 version.
-Regardless, if you encounter this issue and have difficulty resolving it, please email me so we can figure it out together and I can improve these troubleshooting instructions.

 # Launching the Application

 To run the application, simply run the `run.py` script: